tomamic/tomamic.github.io/mdp/bigdata.md

 [1, 2, 3, 4, 5]
 ```

-- Cause the driver to run out of memory
+- May cause the driver to run out of memory
 - To inspect large RDDs, use `take`